johndetlefs/directions-demo/README.md

 un: johnpdetlefs+readonly@gmail.com
 pw: 9Password!

 Upon login you will be redirected to a simple map page that will attempt to use your current location.
-If you choose not to give access to your current location the application will use Sydney lat-lng instead.
+If you choose not to give access to your current location the application will use the lat-lng for Sydney CBD instead.

-To get direction, click the "+" button on the bottom right, type out the full address, and click "let's go!"
+To get directions to an address, click the blue "+" button on the bottom right, type out the full address, and click "let's go!".
+You can do this as many times as you like.

 ## Using the api